Prevent Healthcare Data Breaches: A 12-Step Guide

 BrandShield covers the broadest range of threats on this list.
 It combines automated scanning with analyst review to reduce false positives.
 Coverage spans phishing domains and counterfeit listings.
 Social media impersonation is covered too.

 Key Strengths: ML-powered detection with human verification.
-Strong takedown success rates through established registrar relationships.
+Strong takedown success rates.
 Broad coverage across marketplaces and social media.

 Overview: AI-driven counterfeit and brand abuse removal with an unlimited takedown model.